Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Method

-In total, we curate a compact yet supervision-rich dataset of 8K temporally grounded training examples.
-Departing from conventional paradigms that rely on large-scale data collection, our approach prioritizes reward signal fidelity over data volume.
-By delivering more discriminative and temporally precise feedback, we enable highly efficient RL training that achieves competitive performance with significantly less data.
-We further validate this design in the experiments section, where we compare its efficiency and effectiveness against alternative approaches that rely on larger-scale data.
+\textbf{Data Curation} To obtain precise temporal supervision without incurring additional annotation costs, we repurpose existing video grounding benchmarks, NExT-GQA~\citep{xiao2024can} and QVHighlights~\citep{qvhighlights10.5555/3540261.3541167} for our training.
+NExT-GQA naturally aligns with our requirements, offering QA pairs already equipped with explicit grounding annotations.
+For QVHighlights which contains only descriptive captions, we further employ a generative adaptation step where GPT-4o~\citep{hurst2024gpt} converts grounding queries into QA pairs while preserving the original temporal annotations.
+We then filter for instances where relevant segments are sparse relative to the full video, yielding a highly compact dataset of only 8K samples.
+By prioritizing supervision fidelity over data volume, this lightweight dataset enables efficient RL post-training that allows Video-MTR to attain competitive performance with significantly less data than large-scale baselines.
+Further curation details are available in Appendix~\ref{appendix:datasets}.

-\textbf{Exploration Bootstrapping} During early rollouts, we observe that the pretrained MLLM rarely initiates evidence-seeking behavior.
-Unlike prior work, we omit supervised instruction tuning and introduce an adaptive exploration bonus for multi-turns exploration: within each mini-batch, if the agent’s frames retrieval rate falls below a preset threshold, every retrieval action receives a small positive reward, regardless of frame relevance.
-Once the model routinely triggers retrievals, the bonus is automatically disabled.
-Such dynamic reward shaping bootstraps exploration, enabling pure RL to cultivate multi-turn evidence-seeking behavior.
+\textbf{Exploration Bootstrapping} The prevailing post-training paradigms for LLMs and MLLMs typically rely on a two-stage pipeline to mitigate the cold-start problem, a process that often necessitates generated exemplar trajectories.
+We address this challenge by introducing an adaptive exploration bonus: within each mini-batch, if the agent’s frame-retrieval rate falls below a threshold, each retrieval action receives a small positive reward regardless of relevance; as retrievals become routine, the bonus is automatically disabled.
+Once the initial retrieval capability is established, the synergy with fine-grained bi-level signals empowers the agent to master complex multi-turn evidence-seeking behaviors, thereby holistically enabling a robust pure RL paradigm without a warm-up SFT.